tsdinh442/SAM-notator/README.md

 **Watch the [Demo](https://www.youtube.com/watch?v=9W1M8kxq8ms) for more details.**

+### License
+The model is licensed under the Apache 2.0 license.

-###### Acknowlegedment
+### Acknowlegedment

 SAM-notator is based on Segment-Anything, https://github.com/facebookresearch/segment-anything, which is licensed under the Apache License, Version 2.0.
 See the LICENSE file for the full license text.